xlxs4/xlxs4.github.io/notes/juliasim-model-optimizer/index.md

 We connected all of the model components, we got some optimized code, and then used that to generate some synthetic data and create the inverse problem.
 Directly from there, we created the virtual population.
 And that was a whirlwind overview of what a Model Optimizer workflow may look like.

+## Example 2: Digital Twin of a Building

+### Background

+Let's take a look at another, more large-scale example — a model of a real-life building.
+This building exists.
+It's somewhere in Phoenix, Arizona.
+It is an 81-room building, 9 by 3 by 3.
+It's cooled by circulating water at 5 degrees Celsius.
+In the graphs below you can see real meteorological data.

+More specifically, the image on the left, the building, correlates to where the vertical line is as it's moving across the two graphs on the right.
+On the top is the room temperature for each room being plotted.
+On the bottom is the ambient temperature.
+You can note that there are 7 visible peaks and valleys on the bottom graph, which correlates with 7 sunrises and falls during the week.
+Therefore, we can see the time of day and how it affects both ambient temperature and room temperature.

 [^1]: Anantharaman, R., Ma, Y., Gowda, S., Laughman, C., Shah, V., Edelman, A., & Rackauckas, C. (2020).
 Accelerating simulation of stiff nonlinear systems using continuous-time echo state networks. *arXiv preprint arXiv:2010.04004*.